Carrotblanca: Production notes

 Unlike the previous modern Looney Tunes shorts, this short was not made by the Greg Ford/Terry Lennon team nor Chuck Jones Film Productions.
 It was produced by the Animaniacs writing team at Warner Bros.
 Feature Animation.
 Carrotblanca was the only Looney Tunes short produced by that group of writers and the Feature Animation division.
 The idea for the short came to be when Timothy Cahill and Julie McNally saw a 50th anniversary screening of Casablanca.
 The company that they worked for had the license to make Looney Tunes merchandise.
 They pitched the idea of the Looney Tunes characters doing a parody of Casablanca to the executives of Warner Bros. at the time, Bob Daly and Terry Semel.
 They were interested, and the short became the first Warner Bros. project that Cahill and McNally ever worked for writing and producing it.
-They worked with director Douglas McCarthy and composer Richard Stone, and as time went by, the project went from a TV special to an 8-minute short.
+They worked with director Douglas McCarthy and composer Richard Stone, and as time passed, the project went from a TV special to an 8-minute short.
 Voices were provided by Greg Burson, Joe Alaskey, Maurice LaMarche, Bob Bergen, and Tress MacNeille.
 The short was animated by Tony Cervone, Shawn Keller, Harry Sabin, Jeff Siergey, David S. Smith, Bill Snelgrove, Bill Waldman, Nelson Recinos, Phil Cummings, Bill Knoll, Kathleen Mauro, Doug Bombardier, Myung Miller, Ivan Camilli, Bill Mimms, Ed Gabriel, Herb Moore, George Goodchild, Myung Nam, David Hancock, Doug Ninneman, Mary Hanley, David Recinos, Sandy Henkin, Joe Roman, Myung Kang, Rodeny Tirey, Miyul Lee, and Elyse Whittaker.

-The short involves nearly all the major Looney Tunes characters in roles from the film, including Bugs Bunny as Mr. Bugs, Daffy Duck as Sam Duck, Yosemite Sam as General Pandemonium, Tweety as Usmarte, Sylvester as Sylvester Slazo, Penelope Pussycat as Kitty Ketty (this short marks Penelope's first speaking role), and Pepé Le Pew as Captain Louis.
+The short involves nearly all the major Looney Tunes characters in roles from the film, including Bugs Bunny as Mr. Bugs, Daffy Duck as Sam Duck, Yosemite Sam as General Pandemonium, Tweety as Usmarte, Sylvester as Sylvester Slazo, Penelope Pussycat as Kitty (this short marks Penelope's first speaking role), and Pepé Le Pew as Captain Louis.
 Some characters use their real names, others the names of the characters in the original film, or parodic versions.
 Several minor Looney Tunes characters can be seen in the background (such as Pete Puma as a waiter wearing a kaftan and fez, Giovanni Jones and The Crusher as the maitre d' and doorman, Gossamer as a customer at a table, and Sam Sheepdog as General Pandemonium's driver assistant).
 Porky Pig was planned to have a speaking role in the short, but it was cut.